 - 42.8 percent of victims were over the age of 80

-These percentages include elders who live alone or with relatives, as well as those within long-term care facilities.
+These percentages include elders who live alone or with relatives and those within long-term care facilities.

 Frequently Asked Questions

 If your loved one has been hurt due to nursing home abuse or neglect, you may be seeking answers as to why such abuse could happen to your loved one.
-Our legal team is here to address your concerns, as well as fully investigate any potential nursing home abuse.
-Listed here are some questions that have often been asked, and we hope that they are helpful in assisting families who have been hurt due to abusive and inappropriate actions from nursing homes.
+Our legal team is here to address your concerns and fully investigate any potential nursing home abuse.
+Listed here are some questions that have often been asked, and we hope that they help assist families who have been hurt due to abusive and inappropriate actions from nursing homes.
 Feel free to call our legal team at (502) 584-5050 if you have additional concerns regarding your next steps in pursuing justice.
 We are here to help you and your family overcome the struggles that you are facing regarding your loved one’s nursing home inappropriate care.

 How long will my case take to conclude?

-It is difficult to give an end date for processing cases, as each one is unique.
-It could take several weeks, months, or even sometimes it can take years for the court system to complete an individual case.
+Giving an end date for processing cases is difficult, as each is unique.
+It could take several weeks, months, or even sometimes years for the court system to complete an individual case and reach a trial verdict.
 It takes strong legal representation to overcome the obstacles when obtaining important evidence, keeping up with deadlines, and advocating on your family’s behalf.
 The best legal defense team is one that takes enough time to examine and investigate all the facts completely.
-By seeking legal representation, you are giving your case the best possible chance of a positive result and recovery.
+By seeking legal representation, you give your case the best possible chance of a positive result and recovery.

 Contact our Louisville Team Today

-It takes strong and capable leaders that have an exceptional legal background to assist you when you or your family has been wronged.
-Everything may seem overwhelming right now, but with legal representation, you are never alone.
+It takes strong and capable leaders with exceptional legal backgrounds to assist you when you or your family has been wronged.
+Everything may seem overwhelming, but with legal representation, you are never alone.
 Our legal team will be your best advocate, as the well-being of your loved ones is our top priority.